National Charity Partnership

 Goal Setting App

 Strategy & design for the charity partnership’s healthy goal setting app.

 Diabetes UK, the British Heart Foundation and Tesco unite to form the National Charity Partnership.
 This supergroup of charitable goodness inspires millions to eat better, get active and reduce their risk of disease.

 In 2016 the Partnership aimed to start a brand new ‘Let’s Do This’ initiative.
 It encouraged people to set (and meet) their own health-related goals.

-My role was to guide and deliver the digital part of this initiative.
-This didn’t just include a website, but a fully-fledged app that would help ordinary people set and track realistic fitness goals.
+Our role was to guide and deliver the digital part of this initiative.
+Not just a website, but a fully-fledged app that would help ordinary people set and track realistic fitness goals.

-In the user research I set out to find :
+In the user research we set out to find :